Azure/azure-sdk/docs/java/design.md

 {% include requirement/MAY id="java-params-options-ctor" %} introduce constructor overloads for each combination of required arguments.

 ## Model classes

+TODO: Consolidate this section with Model Types section in new structure.

 Model classes are classes that consumers use to provide required information into client library methods, or to receive information from Azure services from client library methods.
 These classes typically represent the domain model.